 With the recent arrests of civilians posing as US military personnel, it is a common question of whether civilians can wear any military gear.
-Understanding the law and where the line is drawn is useful information to know for those who are considering purchasing military equipment such as flashlight, hardware, and even uniforms for their personal use.
+Understanding the law and where the line is drawn is useful information to know for those who are considering purchasing military equipment such as flashlights, hardware, and even uniforms for their personal use.

 The purpose of the law was to primarily stop those intending on getting into military bases and acting as soldiers or officers for nefarious purposes.
 Recently, the law has been applied to individuals who have posed as soldiers to take advantage of what active soldiers receive in the civilian world, such as discounts on travel and other amenities.